groupe-sii/git2folder/README.md

 │   └── typescript-tps
 ```

-And you want to extract all the branches of `typescript-tps`, stay at the root of `trainings`, make a tmp directoy, and launch git2folder:
+And you want to extract all the branches of `typescript-tps`, stay at the root of `trainings`, make a tmp directory, and launch git2folder:

 ```sh
 mkdir typescript-tps-tmp